-The past 9 months at the Anake Outdoor School have been quite a plethora of new experiences, adventures, crafting, external and internal explorations and the creating and fortifying our connections with the earth, the natural world around us, ourselves and each other.
-This Anake year has been nothing at all of what I expected, and at the same time much more than I expected.
+The past 9 months at The Immersion has been quite a plethora of new experiences, adventures, crafting, external and internal explorations, and the fortification of our connections with the earth, the natural world around us, ourselves, and each other.
+This Immersion year has been nothing at all of what I expected, and at the same time much more than I expected.
 The dichotomy of polarities existing at the same time and place in a way that is helping us grow and develop a deeper human experience.
-I came to this school eager, committed and driven to diving deep into the primitive living, bush craft and survival skill aspects of the program.
-I realized this was only a part of the curriculum and the majority of the program was dedicated to mentoring, naturalist skills, group processing and creating a sense of community within the Anake class.
+I came to this school eager, committed, and driven to diving deep into the primitive living, bushcraft, and survival skill aspects of the program.
+I realized this was only a part of the curriculum and the majority of the program was dedicated to mentoring, naturalist skills, group processing, and creating a sense of community within my class.